kamekazz/DataWasher/README.md

 Create a Heroku application, set the required environment variables (such as `SECRET_KEY`) and push the code.
 Heroku will run the command from the Procfile to serve the application.

+## Database schema

+The `User` model stores password hashes using Werkzeug's `generate_password_hash` which can produce strings longer than 128 characters.
+The `password_hash` column therefore uses `String(255)` to avoid truncation errors when inserting new users.